samiralam/rules-compendium/docs/dmg/4-creating-adventures/index.md

 **Character Level.** Each adventure specifies the level of characters it’s aimed at.
 The difficulty of encounters in each adventure is tailored for four characters of that level.
 You can use adventures for characters of higher or lower level or for larger or smaller groups.
 However, the encounters might be easier or harder than you expect unless you adjust them.

 **Situation.** Each adventure lays out what’s going on—the situation that the adventurers are called on to deal with.
-See “[Lay Out the Premise](#LayOutthePremise)” earlier in this chapter.
+See "[Lay Out the Premise](#LayOutthePremise)" earlier in this chapter.

 **Hook.** Each adventure offers one way to draw characters in to the adventure.
-See “[Draw In the Players](#DrawInthePlayers)” earlier in this chapter.
+See "[Draw In the Players](#DrawInthePlayers)" earlier in this chapter.

 **Encounters.** The rest of each adventure description is a series of encounters.
 The text describes the location where the encounter occurs, often pointing to the maps in [Appendix B](/sources/dnd/dmg-2024/maps), and any triggering event that might provoke the encounter.
 Monster names in **bold** point you to the stat blocks in the *Monster Manual*.
 Some encounters also specify treasure the characters might find.